Shardy30/Basic-Coding/README.md

 Slowly go through every concept in order and you have to go till the topic C++ Arrays for now.
 And till C++ Recursion in the long run (not needed too much as a beginner but needed after a certain extent)

+Make ChatGPT your best friend.. if getting stuck, ask it anything in any way... simple to use and saves time.

 https://www.youtube.com/watch?v=wKDvMcJiEPM watch this after doing it... (one single concept of vectors which is important) Future tip: use vectors instead of arrays.